 The real bottleneck was not prompting

 A lot of the discussion around agents still focuses on prompts.
 Better prompts, longer prompts, more careful prompts.
-What made the biggest difference in my workflow was not any of that.
+What made the biggest difference in my workflow was none of that.
 It was structure.

-I already had a backlog of refactors and ideas in my head, but that is not a real system.
-It meant too much repetition, too much context rebuilding, and too many tasks started in the wrong order.
+I had a backlog of refactors and ideas in my head, but that’s not a real system.
+Too much repetition, too much context rebuilding, too many tasks started in the wrong order.

 My first attempt: a small tool of my own

 Before I found Beads, I built a small JavaScript tool that parsed markdown files inside the repo.
-The goal was simple: make work explicit enough that agents could help without me having to restate everything every session.
+The goal was simple: make work explicit enough that agents could help without me restating everything every session.

-I started laying out tasks directly near the code, with priorities like P1, P2, and P3, and with blocking tasks that had to be completed before other work could move forward.
+I laid out tasks directly near the code, with priorities like P1, P2, and P3, and with blocking relationships between them.
 That alone changed a lot.
 Refactoring became more organized.
-Backlog stopped feeling like one giant blur.
+The backlog stopped feeling like one giant blur.
 Agents had clearer instructions because requirements were written down, prioritized, and tied to actual project movement.

-The main improvement was resumability.
-I could come back later and say, "let's pick up where we left off," and there was already enough structure in place for the session to continue without rebuilding everything from memory.
+The real improvement was resumability.
+I could come back later and say “let’s pick up where we left off,” and there was already enough structure for the session to continue without rebuilding everything from memory.

 That first version worked, but it had real constraints.

 Because it lived inside the same repository as the code, it was awkward to use in parallel workflows.
 It also consumed too much context.
-Agents did not have a proper built-in way to discover how the system worked, so part of every session still had to be spent teaching the tool back to them.
+Agents didn’t have a built-in way to discover how the system worked, so part of every session still went to teaching the tool back to them.

-That was the key lesson: autonomy is not just about having tasks.
-It is about having tasks in a form agents can reliably discover, understand, and operate.
+The key lesson: autonomy isn’t just about having tasks.
+It’s about having tasks in a form agents can reliably discover, understand, and operate on.

 Then I found Beads

-The important shift for me was realizing that agent productivity does not come mainly from clever prompting.
+Agent productivity doesn’t come mainly from clever prompting.
 It comes from durable, structured work.

-Prompts can guide execution.
-Structure is what makes execution resumable, parallelizable, and trustworthy.
+Prompts guide execution.
+Structure makes execution resumable, parallelizable, and trustworthy.

 If you want agents to be more useful, give them better work structure before you give them better prompts.